aws-samples/amazon-cloudfront-access-logs-queries/README.md

     ![infrastructure-overview](images/moveAccessLogs.png)

-- An hourly scheduled AWS Lambda function `transformPartition` that runs a [Create Table As Select](https://docs.aws.amazon.com/athena/latest/ug/ctas.html) (CTAS) query on a single partition per run, taking one hour of data into account.
+- An hourly scheduled AWS Lambda function `transformPartition` that runs an [INSERT INTO](https://docs.aws.amazon.com/athena/latest/ug/insert-into.html) query on a single partition per run, taking one hour of data into account.
 It writes the content of the partition to the Apache Parquet format into the `<StackName>-cf-access-logs` S3 bucket.

     ![infrastructure-overview](images/transformPartition.png)